overextended/awesome-ox/README.md

 - [Afterlife-Hud](https://github.com/AfterLifeStudio/Afterlife-Hud)

+- [minimal-hud](https://github.com/ThatMadCap/minimal-hud) - A Minimal HUD Built using Preact/Tailwind CSS.
+Standalone with optional support for many frameworks and allows for easy setup for a custom framework.

 ### Miscellaneous Systems

 - [fivem-attributes](https://github.com/arlofonseca/fivem-attributes) - A simple player attributes system for setting and viewing details of a character.